kanidm/webauthn-rs/demo/README.md

 As this is a demo, there are a number of limitations which reduce the security of the application.
 In a real application, you'd sort this out:

 * There's no "session" functionality, so anyone can enroll a credential for any username.
+Accounts are "created" when attempting a credential for a username that is not already taken.

   In a real app, you'd authenticate the user before allowing them to enroll new credentials.

-* Users and credentials are only stored in-memory, and are lost on server shut-down.
-It's also possible for a large number of registrations, registration attempts or authentication attempts to exhaust memory.
+* There are no rate limits to enrolling or using credentials.

-  In a real app, you'd persist users and have some rate limits.
+  In a real app, you might want to issue a proof-of-work challenge.

+* Username restrictions (3 - 16 characters of ASCII letters and/or numbers) are entirely arbitrary
+  for the purposes of this demo.
+This is mainly to limit storage requirements and prevent the insertion of email addresses.

+  Your own application may wish to apply different constraints.

+* Passkey enrollment and authentication challenges are stored in an encrypted client-side cookie.
+  This cookie may be replayed for up to 5 minutes.

+  In a real application, you'd issue and store challenges in a distributed system that only allows them to be used exactly once.

 * The application can only process one authentication and one registration flow per user account at a time.
 Starting another authentication or registration flow while one is in progress will overwrite the first one.

+  This is a side-effect of storing challenges in an encrypted client-side cookie.

 * There's no way to label enrolled credentials.